Home Farm F.C.: Home Farm Everton

-In Home Farm linked up with Everton in a sponsorship deal which resulted in the club briefly becoming known as Home Farm Everton.
+In 1995, Home Farm linked up with Everton in a sponsorship deal which resulted in the club briefly becoming known as 'Home Farm Everton'.
 As part of the deal, Everton got first choice of the best Home Farm players and in 1996 they signed Richard Dunne.
-At the end of the 1995–96 season Home Farm Everton finished third in the First Division and then beat Athlone Town in a promotion/relegation play-off and returned to the League of Ireland top division.
+At the end of the 1995–96 season, Home Farm Everton finished third in the First Division and then beat Athlone Town in a promotion/relegation play-off to return to the League of Ireland Premier Division.
 During the subsequent season Steve Archibald briefly played for the club.
 However, after a poor performance against Derry City, Archibald was allegedly told to "eff off home" by then manager Dermot Keely.
 After just one season back in the top division, they were relegated.
 Keely subsequently guided the club to success in the League of Ireland First Division Shield in 1998.
 The club continued to play as Home Farm Everton until 1999.